m-vinc/entx/README.md

 ### Postgres

-Postgres generate only simple function when using a postgresql database.
+Postgres generate only simple function useful when using a postgresql database.

 ```go
 db, err := ent.Postgres(&ent.PostgresConfiguration{